bsstahl/CognitiveInheritance/Posts/Identifying-The-Extraneous-Publishing-AntiPattern.md

 * A combinatorial explosion of dependencies is possible since each system has to take dependencies on every system it needs data from.
 In some cases, this means that the primary systems will have a huge number of dependencies.

+While there is nothing inherently wrong with having a large number of repeated dependencies within the broader system, it can still cause difficulties in managing the various products when the dependency graph starts to get unwieldy.
+We've seen similar problems in package-management and other dependency models before.
+However, there is a more common problem when we prematurely optimize our systems.
+If we optimize prematurely, we can create artifacts that we need to support forever, that create unnecessary complexity.
+As a result, I tend to use option 2 until the number of dependencies starts to grow.
+At that point, when the dependency graph starts to get out of control, we should look for another alternative.

 ## Option 3 - Shared Aggregation Feed

 Fortunately, there is a third option that may not be immediately apparent.
 We can get the best of both worlds, and limit the impact of the disadvantages described above, by moving the aggregation of the data to a separate system.
 In fact, depending on the technologies used, this aggregation may be able to be done using an infrastructure component that is a low-code solution less likely to have reliability concerns.